Designing online courses

 As with face-to-face courses, quality online courses require careful planning and sound pedagogy.
 It can be challenging to know where to begin and how much is enough.
 Instructors (and their students) sometimes struggle with too much course content and activities, since it’s so easy to link to rich, wonderful, interesting online resources.

-- Course Planning considers big ideas and essential questions, how Backwards Design helps align and focus courses, as well as organization and navigation.
+- Course planning — consider big ideas and essential questions, how Backwards Design helps align and focus courses, as well as organization and navigation.

-- Course Activities and Learner Interaction introduces the Absorb-Do-Connect framework and provides examples of different types of interactions.
+- Course activities and learner interactions— introduces the Absorb-Do-Connect framework and provides examples of different types of interactions.

-Note: These topics are organized and aligned with the Quality Matters Standards (Trouble viewing this document?
-View our instructions for logging in with Google Apps).
+Note: These topics are organized and aligned with the Quality Matters Standards.
 What is Quality Matters?
 It is a faculty-centered, peer-review process designed to certify the quality of online and blended courses.
 UW-Madison is an institutional subscriber to Quality Matters so that faculty and instructional staff can use the nationally-recognized Quality Matters Rubric as a guide to develop and evaluate their own online course design.
 The Deep-Dive Topics for each of these brief topics provide more information about each standard.
 To access all of Quality Matters resources, including the rubric and course review tools, UW-Madison employees can create a Quality Matters account.